megascatterbomb/mega_mod/README.md

   - **Mighty Slam**: Fixes code that's supposed to prevent low damage hits from being lethal.

 - **Control Point**:
-  - Captures don't end rounds immediately; instead grant bonuses to the capping team.
+  - Captures don't end rounds immediately; instead granting bonuses to the capping team.
   - **Mercs Cap**: Guaranteed crits and a brief health regen.
   - **Hale Caps**: Ability cooldowns reduced to 5s.
-  - After capture, Hale's health adjusts over time, ensuring a dynamic finish:
+  - Point capture affects Hale's health in a manner which guarantees the round will end (given sufficient time).
-    - **Mercs**: Hale's health is drained until he dies.
+    - Mercs: Hale's health is drained until he either dies or wins.
-    - **Hale**: Hale's health regenerates until it reaches maximum, at which point Hale wins.
+    - Hale: Hale's health regenerates.
+If Hale reaches his starting health, he wins.
   - Rate of health drain/regen increases over time.
   - Point capture now leads to an engaging endgame, avoiding abrupt and unfair victories.

 ## Zombie Infection

+Zombie Infection is a promising gamemode, however the implementation and recent balance changes.

+- Consistent round and respawn times to improve the gamemode's pacing.
+  - Round time always starts at, and can never exceed, 2 minutes.
+  - Respawn wave time is set to 5 seconds for Survivors.
+  - Zombies have true instant respawn.
+  - Death during setup triggers instant respawn.
+- Players cannot start as Zombies in two consecutive rounds.
+- Weapon rebalances:
+  - The B.A.S.E.
+Jumper is no longer disabled for the last survivor.
+  - Increased reserve ammo for the Rocket Jumper (0 -> 4) and Sticky Jumper's reserve ammo (0 -> 8).
+- Added Overtime:
+  - When the timer expires, the game enters Overtime.
+Overtime lasts until round end and cannot be interrupted.
+  - Zombies cannot respawn in Overtime, however Survivors killed in Overtime still become Zombies.
+  - Win conditions:
+    - Survivors can only win by killing all the remaining Zombies.
+    - Zombies win by killing all the remaining Survivors (as usual).
+  - Zombies take an increasing amount damage over time to guarantee a round end.
+  - Survivors can enter Zombie spawnrooms during Overtime.

 # Map Specific/Miscellanious Fixes